apache/incubator-datalab/USER_GUIDE.md

 ## Scheduler <a name="scheduler"></a>

-Scheduler component allows to automatically schedule Start and Stop triggers for a Notebook/Computational, while for Data Engine or Data Engine Service it can only trigger Stop or Terminate action correspondigly.
+Scheduler component allows to automatically schedule Start and Stop triggers for a Notebook/Computational, while for Data Engine or Data Engine Service (Standalone Apache Spark cluster) it can only trigger Stop or Terminate action correspondigly.
 There are 2 types of a scheduler:
 - Scheduler by time;
 - Scheduler by inactivity.